DOCA Pipeline Language Runtime Controller Gateway SHM Application Guide

 Control Application (gateway.entries.json)

-A control application manages the daemon's HW steering rules by receiving a JSON file that describes the desired rules.
+A control application manages the daemon's HW steering rules from a JSON input file that describes the desired rules.

 gateway.entries.json